ronitebul1211/Type-Script_Net-Ninja-Course/summery.md

 -  return value:
    -  const functionRef = () : returnValueType => { }
    -  in TS function without returned value return **void**, compile later to undefined

+## Type Aliases

+when complicated types created instead of repeat it, type aliases should be created
+type aliasName = typeDefinition